-Join one of the country’s highest-ranked programs for social work, with flexible schedules and helpful learning options.
+Join one of the country’s highest-ranked programs for social work, with flexible schedules, helpful learning options and generous new scholarships.

-Whether you choose to study in Garden City, the Hudson Valley, Suffolk County or Manhattan, Adelphi’s MSW program opens the doors to more career options and a higher salary while being able to better support people in need.
+Whether you choose to study in Garden City, the Hudson Valley, Suffolk County or Manhattan, Adelphi’s MSW program opens the doors to more career options and a higher salary.
 With concentrations in mental health, substance abuse, trauma or human services management and organizational leadership, you can hone your skills and investigate specialized areas beyond clinical work.

 - Learn through a student-centered, personalized approach within a diverse and supportive community, ready to provide the support you need to earn your degree.

-- Take advantage of the graduate program’s flexible options: full or part time, online or on campus, and four convenient locations in Garden City, Manhattan, Hauppauge and the Hudson Valley.
+- Take advantage of the graduate program’s flexible options: full or part time, online or on campus in Garden City, Manhattan, Hauppauge or the Hudson Valley.
 This allows you to balance work and family while earning the degree you need.

 - Join a dynamic community of scholars and become a voice for change, advocating for social justice and improving the lives of the people you serve.